Kalwanyi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-2-path making path the last directory that the shell looks for programs 3-paths counting the number of directories in PATH 4-global_variable A script listing all environment variables
+2-path making path the last directory that the shell looks for programs 3-paths counting the number of directories in PATH 4-global_variable A script listing all environment variables 5-local_variables Listing all local and environment variables and functions